billfern23/Shopmart/Readme.md

 4. Delete one product using ID:</br>
      METHOD: DELETE</br>
         https://shopmart24.herokuapp.com/product/:id </br>
+    How to use:
-    idis a required parameter, otherwise product wont be deleted.
+    id is a required parameter, otherwise product wont be deleted.
     Replace ':id' with known product ID.
 It has to be the same id, length, sequence all of it.
     <b>You would need the exact ID for this endpoint to DELETE a product.</b>
     </p2>